FREE MOBILE AND WEB APP NOW AVAILABLE IN CANADA!

 Factors Influencing Food Prices

 • Supply and Demand: The basic economic principle of supply and demand significantly impacts food prices.
 When the supply of certain food items is low and demand is high, prices naturally increase.
-This can occur due to poor harvests, natural disasters, or other disruptions in the supply chain.
+Everything can trip the supply chain like hurricanes and low-growth harvests.

 Current Trends in the Food Industry